-- the employer/insurer has evidence that the worker's injury has significantly changed or resolved, or - the employer/insurer has evidence of a change in the worker's health not resulting from the injury which will affect their participation in the labour market, or - the employer/insurer has a request for, or evidence of, a material change or need for material change, in the manner or type of treatment, or - the worker makes a claim for permanent impairment or work injury damages, or - the worker requests a review after receiving a notice (issued under section 78 of the Workers Compensation Act 1987), and includes additional medical information that the employer/insurer is asked to consider, or - the last IME was unable to be completed, or - it has been at least six months since the last IME required by the employer/insurer, or - the referrer can provide significant reasoning for the need for a referral in a shorter timeframe.
+- the employer/insurer has evidence that the worker's injury has significantly changed or resolved, or - the employer/insurer has a request for, or evidence of, a material change or need for material change in the manner or type of treatment, or - the worker makes a claim for permanent impairment or work injury damages, or - the worker requests a review after receiving a notice (issued under section 78 of the Workers Compensation Act 1987) and includes additional medical information that the employer/insurer is asked to consider, or - the last IME was unable to be completed, or - it has been at least six months since the last IME required by the employer/insurer, or - the referrer can provide significant reasoning for the need for a referral in a shorter timeframe.
 This reasoning must be documented in the claim file and provided in the written advice to the worker regarding the referral.